Back to blog

 Smart TV QA does not end at store approval.
 After launch, monitor crash-free sessions, playback start failure, buffering rate, DRM errors, ad failures, caption complaints, login failures, activation drop-off, search abandonment, app-store reviews, support tickets, and device-specific issues.
 Tie every major metric to app version and platform so the team can detect a bad rollout quickly.

 Plan hotfix and rollback paths before release.
 Know which platforms allow staged rollouts, how quickly review can happen, which remote config can disable risky features, and how support will explain known issues.
 The Post-Launch Mobile App Maintenance Checklist gives a broader operating model for compatibility, monitoring, support, and release cadence after users are live.
+For OTT-specific budget planning, review OTT App Development Cost so QA, analytics, and support are not treated as optional extras.

 Common Smart TV Testing Mistakes